Overview¶

 features = PE.fit_transform(diagrams)

-array.
-This is important to making this type of topological feature generation fit into a typical machine learning workflow from scikit-learn
+features is a two-dimensional numpy array.
+This is important to making this type of topological feature generation fit into a typical machine learning workflow from scikit-learn.

-In particular, topological feature creation steps can be fed to or used alongside models from scikit-learn
+In particular, topological feature creation steps can be fed to or used alongside models from scikit-learn, creating end-to-end pipelines which can be evaluated in cross-validation,

 optimised via grid-searches, etc.: